693 - Juan Cortina - Live

 Oh, sick and tired of me, too.

-Get back at your little thing then.
+You find your back of your little thing then.

-Come on.
+Come on

-Again, I am both impressed and horrified.
+again, I am both impressed and horrified.

 So they are joined.

-The Brownsville Tigers, led by this Scottish guy, Archie.
+The Brownsville Tigers, led by this Scottish guy, Arthur.
+They trust me, I've got this.

+Are joined by 75 Mexican militia.
 That communication, as we said, must have been amazing.

 And they attack Juan at his ranch.